 All our lives seem to have hit the pause button with the outburst of the pandemic.
 Don’t we all have volumes to whine about and exhibit our frustrations and emotional disturbance, this pandemic has caused?
-With movie theaters closed, no restaurants to dine in and with nearly no public gathering, we see only one easy escape.
+With movie theaters closed, no restaurants to dine in, and with nearly no public gathering, we see only one easy escape.
 The internet.

-Our frustrated minds are seeking entertainment through Netflix, HotStar or YouTube.
+Our frustrated minds are seeking entertainment through Netflix, HotStar, or YouTube.
 We are turning out to become more and more desperate to connect with each other.
-And our only savior now is the social media outlets like Facebook, WhatsApp etc,.
-As a booster for our already extensive internet usage, the pandemic has been encouraging more of ‘work from home’ culture and online education.
+And our only savior now is the social media outlets like Facebook, WhatsApp, etc. As a booster for our already extensive internet usage, the pandemic has been encouraging more of ‘work from home culture and online education.
 One business having promising results without a doubt are the internet providers.
-With a boom in the usage all around the world, internet has become a necessity of daily life.
+With a boom in usage all around the world, the internet has become a necessity of daily life.

 Currently estimated at 574 million, the number of monthly active internet users has grown 24% over that of 2019.
 Thus indicating an overall penetration of 41% last year.

 We have learned to appreciate only the existence of the internet over time.
 However, we have to know that the luxury of the facility of interconnectedness comes with a cost.
 A huge cost.
 Research findings have shown that excessive use of the internet adversely affects one’s physical health, family life, and academic performance.

 We may be more connected virtually, but such connections seem to be coming at the cost of our physical relationships.
 Concerning family problems caused by internet addiction, family relationships are seriously disrupted.
 Due to the decrease in time spent with family, there is the reluctance of performing family duties.

 Being addicted to the internet can be a dangerous and life-changing state.
 Internet usage can be a substantial time-sink for users.
 This however leads to an increase of conflicts with family in the negotiation for time spent on the internet.